-In conjunction with the Post-Construction ordinance, the City of Chickasaw has developed a post-construction operation and maintenance agreement that allows the City to conduct inspections of the post-construction BMP's and also account for the legal transfer of responsibility for maintenance from the developer to the property owner or Homeowner's Association.
+In conjunction with the Post-Construction ordinance, the City of Chickasaw has a post-construction operation and maintenance agreement that allows the City to conduct inspections of the post-construction BMP's and also account for the legal transfer of responsibility for maintenance from the developer to the property owner or Homeowner's Association.
 The maintenance agreement includes the following components: a description of the routine maintenance, inspection requirements, provisions for the City to access structural BMP's, penalties for failure to maintain BMP's, and a provision to legally record the maintenance agreement.

-The City has no active agreements.
+The City currently has no active agreements.
 Therefore, no inspections were conducted during this reporting period.
-If development continues and construction completes, we anticipate there will be inspections to include in the next reporting period.